Mzeey/TaskScheduler/README.md

 ```
 2. Open the solution file (`TaskScheduler.sln`) in your preferred development environment (e.g., Visual Studio, Visual Studio Code).
 3. Build the solution to restore the dependencies.
-4. Update the connection string in the `appsettings.json` file of the `TaskSchedulerDb` project to point to your SQL Server database.
+4. Update the connection string in the `appsettings.json` file of the `DbContextLib` project to point to your SQL Server database.
 5. Run the database migrations to create the necessary tables:

 ```